wzzheng/TPVFormer/README.md

 ### A full demo video can be downloaded [here](https://cloud.tsinghua.edu.cn/f/594cadf14ae949228df1/).

+## Introduction
+Modern methods for vision-centric autonomous driving perception widely adopt the bird's-eye-view (BEV) representation to describe a 3D scene.
+Despite its better efficiency than voxel representation, it has difficulty describing the fine-grained 3D structure of a scene with a single plane.
+To address this, we propose a tri-perspective view (TPV) representation which accompanies BEV with two additional perpendicular planes.
+We model each point in the 3D space by summing its projected features on the three planes.
+To lift image features to the 3D TPV space, we further propose a transformer-based TPV encoder (TPVFormer) to obtain the TPV features effectively.
+We employ the attention mechanism to aggregate the image features corresponding to each query in each TPV plane.
+Experiments show that our model trained with sparse supervision effectively predicts the semantic occupancy for all voxels.
+We demonstrate for the first time that using only camera inputs can achieve comparable performance with LiDAR-based methods on the LiDAR segmentation task on nuScenes.

 ## Installation

 1. Create conda environment with python version 3.8

 2. Install pytorch and torchvision with versions specified in requirements.txt